We also talked about, it's Will Ferrell's birthday.

 So I go in there.

-I'm in there about five minutes.
+I'm in there about five minutes and I come out.

 I said, Doc, she's choking.